stacscan/stacs-ci/README.md

 uses: actions/stacscan@v1
 ```

-The following example scans a directory (`binaries/`) which contains binary objects,
+The following example scans a sub-directory in the repository.
+In this example the
-compiled for release by another step of a Github actions pipeline.
+`binaries/` sub-directory contains binary objects, compiled for release by another step
+of a Github actions pipeline.

 ```yaml
 uses: actions/stacscan@v1